The Energy Regulation and Markets Review: Russia

-According to the Energy Strategy of Russia for the period up to 2030 adopted by the Decree of the Russian Government No. 1715-r dated 13 November 2009, the main goal in the oil and gas sector is to diversify the export markets away from the core European market to prospective eastern markets, and to develop oil and gas production and energy infrastructure in the northern Arctic, east Siberia and the far east of Russia.
+According to the newly adopted Energy Strategy of Russia for the period up to 2035 (adopted by the Decree of the Russian Government No. 1523-r dated 9 June 2020), the main goal in the oil and gas sector is to diversify the export markets away from the core European market to prospective eastern markets, and to develop oil and gas production and energy infrastructure in the northern Arctic, east Siberia and the far east of Russia.
 Another objective is to develop and deliver LNG.
 These provisions are generally in line with the principles declared earlier by the previous Energy Strategy until 2030.

 Renewable energy and conservation

 i Development of renewable energy

 After years of being considered an oil and gas country, the Russian government decided to develop a renewable energy sector and promote renewable energy projects in the country.

 The legal framework for this progress was set up in 2009.
 The government approved the State Policy on Energy Efficiency (the Policy), and subsequently adopted the National Strategy for the Development of Renewable Energy.
 Both documents became the basis for adopting more specific regulation establishing this new legal regime.

 This new legal regime replaced the 'premium scheme', whereby the government had proposed to motivate market players through premiums payable to them, with the 'capacity supply scheme'.